hyperf/hyperf/docs/en/support.md

-# Utils
+# Support

 Hyperf provides a large number of convenient utils.
 Some commonly used and useful ones but not all of them are listed in this section.
-For more details, please refer [hyperf/utils](https://github.com/hyperf/utils).
+For more details, please refer [hyperf/support](https://github.com/hyperf/support).

 ## Coroutine Util